-NYCETC fights to create a more equitable city for the 2.1 million New Yorkers who are underemployed or out of work and without a clear pathway to a job, career, and self-sufficiency for themselves and their families.
+NYCETC advocates to create a more equitable city for the 2.1 million New Yorkers who are underemployed or out of work and without a clear pathway to a job, career, and self-sufficiency for themselves and their families.

 Providers are deploying invaluable services.
 However, their resources are overburdened and unable to fully meet the needs of their constituents.

 Technology is rapidly changing the future of work.
 Therefore, employers require talent that is both well-trained and able to adapt to their evolving needs.
 Unfortunately, they infrequently invest in talent development in the communities in which they reside.